 - “Introduction: Resemblance and Reality as Interpretive Lens.”
-Co-authored with Mary Pendergraft.
+With Mary Pendergraft.
 In Resemblance and Reality in Greek Thought.